Kyllikki Saari: Background information

-Kyllikki Saari was last seen alive on May 17, 1953.
-She was cycling to her home in Isojoki from a prayer meeting in Merikarvia when, it is believed, she was attacked by an unidentified person.
+Kyllikki Saari was last seen alive on late evening 17 May 1953.
+She was cycling to her home [Möykky] from a prayer meeting, held in Kortteenkylä, Isojoki.
+It is believed she was attacked by an unidentified person.
 The authorities speculated that the murderer may have had a sexual motive, but no evidence has been produced to support this theory.
 Although the crime received notable media attention, the murderer has never been identified.
-Saari's remains were found on October 11, 1953 in a bog.
-Her bicycle was discovered in a marshy area later that year.
-Funeral services were held at Isojoki Church on October 25; an estimated 25,000 people attended.
+Saari's remains were found on 11 October 1953.
+She was buried in a bog.
+Her bicycle was discovered in a marshy area earlier that year.
+Funeral services were held at Isojoki Church on 25 October; an estimated 25,000 people attended.

 Suspects

 Kauko Kanervo

 Initially, the prime suspect in the case was Kauko Kanervo, a parish priest who remained under investigation for several years.
-Kanervo had moved to Merikarvia three weeks before the murder, and had been reported as having been in the area on the evening of Saari's disappearance.
+Kanervo had moved to Merikarvia three weeks before her disappearance and had been reported as having been in the area on the evening of Saari's disappearance.
 An investigation determined Kanervo had been dean of the party and spent the late night hours in the parsonage.
-With all but 20 minutes of his time accounted for, the authorities deduced the priest could not have had enough time to go to Isojoki (60 kilometres away from Merikarvia), as he did not have a driver's license or an automobile.
+With all but 20 minutes of his time accounted for, the authorities deduced the priest could not have had enough time to go to Isojoki (60 kilometres away from Merikarvia), as he did not have a driver's licence or an automobile.